The role of a School Governor

 • overseeing the financial performance of the school and making sure its money is well spent.

 The role of the school governor can be demanding, but very rewarding.
-Under usual circumstances, you should expect to spend between 10 and 20 days a year on your governing responsibilities; the top end of this commitment equates to about half a day per week in term time.
-If you don’t have that time to spare then the role probably isn’t for you.
+Under usual circumstances, you should expect to spend between 10 and 20 days a year on your governing responsibilities.
+The top end of this commitment equates to about half a day per week in term time.
+If you do not have that time to spare, then the role probably is not for you.
 Activities include:

 All governors must have: